SergheiMihailov/software-design-vu/docs/assignment3.md

 - Object diagram now represents classes that actually exist within our application.
 - Removed compositions from our object diagram.
 - Added proper syntax to show class instances in object diagram.
 - Properly adjusted the Multiplicity in our class diagram.
+But we would like to respectfully disagree about the multiplicity of the association between Snippet and Editor: a snippet can be edited by several editors in practice, we even tried it!
+We're still not sure if we should consider it as a bug or as a feature :).
+But an editor is only instantiated to edit one single snippet.
 - Created proper state machine diagrams.
 - F1 in our features now only has the split ones.
 - Adjusted the variable name “g” to “gson” in our JsonIO class for better readability.